devlegend524/devlegend524/readme.md

 ### :woman_technologist: About Me :
-    As a full-stack developer, I have gained the ability to understand the unique needs of clients and deliver projects on time.
+    I am the lead developer of 0xLancerLab.
   - :telescope: I am the lead developer for 0xLancerLab.

 - :seedling: Learning new programming languages and frameworks.